ahiodette/Wildlife-Tracker/README.md

 # Wildlife-Tracker
-An app for the forest service to track animals for an environmental impact study
+An app for the forest service to track animals for an environmental impact study.
 ### Author:
 **Odette Ahishakiye** on September 25th, 2019.